 Welcome to the Department of Africana Studies at UNC Charlotte, an institutional member of the National Council for Black Studies.
 For more than 40 years, we have offered students a wide range of programs and courses that explore the fascinating and complex experience of peoples of African descent with emphasis on Africa, United States, Caribbean, and Latin America.
 We take pride in our expanding interdisciplinary and transnational curriculum that provides diverse perspectives with emphasis on four core areas: history, culture, social policy, and entrepreneurship.
 Ours is therefore a comprehensive liberal arts curriculum geared towards providing students with the skills needed for success in a wide range of careers in the 21st century.
 Our academic programs include a baccalaureate major in Africana Studies (with the option of Concentration in Health and Environment), an undergraduate minor, and a Graduate Certificate.
 Thanks to our dedicated and award-wining faculty - scholars and teachers - who put high emphasis on mentoring students, our alumni have gone on to pursue graduate/professional study and careers in community development; federal, state, and city civil services; business; museums and archives; and diplomatic/foreign service; as well as research, journalism, international organizations, law, and teaching.
 We invite you to explore our website and provide us with feedback.

 Keynote Speaker: Gene R. Nichol

 Boyd Tinsley Distinguished Professor of Law and Director of the Center on Poverty, Work & Opportunity, UNC Chapel Hill

 Wed.
 February 26 ♦ Rowe Recital Hall

 Learn more about our new Graduate Certificate.

-Interested in the healthcare field?
+Interested in the healthcare and/or environmental sustainability field?
 Learn more about our Concentration in Health and Environment